McTrees/werewolves/README.md

 ## Getting Started

-Run the main file with `node index.js`.
+Run the main file with `node index.js` or opening `run.bat` (windows only).
 Any setup functionality will be explained either on stdout or by discord messages.

 ### Installing